National Girls Hockey League Rules

 - Minor Penalty: 1.5 minutes (1 minute for 10U & 12U)

 - Major Penalty: 4.0 minutes (3 minute for 10U & 12U)

 - Game Misconduct: Ejection plus 1 game

-- A player is assessed a game misconduct after 4 penalties in the same game & a coach receiving a game suspension when the team accumulates 12 penalties during the same game.
+A player is assessed a game misconduct after 4 penalties in the same game & a coach receives a game suspension when the team accumulates 12 penalties during the same game.

 - Any forfeited games will be recorded as a 3-0 score.

 - Tie-Breakers - If a game is tied at the end of regulation, a 3-person shootout will take place.
 The home team will decide who will shoot first.
 Designated shooters for both teams will alternate shots.
 If the score remains tied after 3 rounds, a sudden death shootout (one skater each team) shall continue until a winner is determined.
 Players may not shoot again until all other eligible players on their team have had a turn OR the opposing team has used all players.
 Players with time remaining on their penalty are not eligible for the shootout.
 Goalies are not eligible.

 - In a Championship Game, a 5-minute sudden death overtime will take place prior to the 3-person shootout.
 10U, 12U & 14U teams will play 5v5 overtime, 16U & 19U teams will be 4v4.
 No ice make will occur during overtime or shootout.